Rang3l2/HTB-Walkthroughs/Medium-Seal.md

 The tester searched the repositories and found Tomcat credentials in the 971f3aa3f0a0cc8aac12fd696d9631ca540f44c7 commit from the 5 May 2021.
-The tester used the ffuf tool to search for different web directories on port 443 and found the Tomcat manager directory.
+The tester used the FFUF tool to search for different web directories on port 443 and found the Tomcat manager directory.

 ```
 ┌─[rang3r@parrot]─[~/Projects/machines/seal]